Resonances extracted in truncated partial-wave analysis are effective mixtures of angular momenta (Possible implications for H\"ohler's clustering): Acknowledgments

 \section{Acknowledgments}

-I acknowledge the use of the Overleaf AI language model to edit the wording of the text.
-I further acknowledge the use of the large language model ChatGPT 5.4 to evaluate the formal correctness of the presentation and to assess the completeness of the referenced material.
+I would like to express my gratitude to Ron Workman for raising the issue of H\"ohler's clustering.
+I acknowledge having used the Overleaf AI language model to refine the wording of the text.
+I also acknowledge having used the large language model ChatGPT 5.4 to verify the formal correctness of the presentation and to evaluate the completeness of the cited material.
+I accept full responsibility for the validity of the physical assumptions and for all conclusions drawn in the text.